jerkovicl/dotfiles/docs/install-wsl.md

 This will set the version of any new distribution installed to WSL 2.

+## Kernel update

+wsl.exe --update command is available on Windows Insider Preview **Build 20150 or later**.
+For the older version manual update is needed.

 ## Troubleshooting installation

 Below are related errors and suggested fixes.
 Refer to the [WSL troubleshooting page](troubleshooting.md) for other common errors and their solutions.